 Ed Cowell joined St. Christopher’s School in 2019 as the Director of Community and Inclusion.
 Ed has over 25 years of teaching and leadership experience, including five years as headmaster at the Salisbury School, a K-12 independent school in Maryland; and 15 years as a dean of students, chief diversity officer, and director of multicultural affairs at Salisbury University, Bucknell University, and the College of William and Mary, respectively.
 Ed earned his undergraduate degree in psychology from Virginia Wesleyan College, a master of education administration degree from VCU, and has completed additional graduate work in education policy, planning, and leadership from William and Mary.

-Hiram Cuevas, Director of Academic Technology
+Hiram Cuevas, Director of Information Systems and Academic Technology

 Janine Davila, Director of Auxiliary Operations

 Janine Davila joined St. Christopher’s in 2016 and is the Director of Auxiliary Operations.
 Janine's role includes overseeing summer programs, the bookstore, facility rentals, the dining program including the Saints' Café, and private academic and music tutors.
 Previously, Janine founded J9 Marketing Solutions, an event planning and marketing company for local nonprofits.
 She was also the marketing director of Lewis Ginter Botanical Garden where she initiated the music series “Groovin’ in the Garden” and helped create the GardenFest of Lights.
 Janine earned her bachelor’s in Fine Arts from Virginia Commonwealth University.